 Key Use Cases

 For over a decade, Smartlinx built a massive testing portfolio that eventually swelled to 4,600 UI test cases executed bi-weekly.
-However, a migration to Angular severely disrupted their existing automation framework, forcing the company to rely heavily on a team of seven offshore manual regression engineers to maintain product quality.
+However, a migration to Angular severely disrupted their existing automation framework, forcing the company to rely heavily on a team of offshore manual regression engineers to maintain product quality.

 Smartlinx partnered with QA.tech to rapidly build out a new, intelligent UI automation suite.
 Using QA.techβs agentic AI, they are automating the complex functional layers of their non-prod and staging environments.